RalucaDavid/GraphDrawing/README.md

 A small application made with C++ language and QT Framework in which you can draw graphs.
 First, the user must select the type of graph by selecting a button (it cannot be changed after the selection) and then drawing is allowed.
+In the Save.txt file, the adjacency matrix of the graph will be saved at each modification of it.

 Instructions: